Propagation of Gabor singularities for Schr\"odinger equations with quadratic Hamiltonians: Introduction

-We study how the Gabor wave front set $WF(u_0)$ of the initial datum $u_0$ is propagated to the solution $u(t,\cdot)$ at time $t>0$.
+We aim at studying how the Gabor wave front set $WF(u_0)$ of the initial datum $u_0$ is propagated to the solution $u(t,\cdot)$ at positive time $t>0$.
 The Gabor wave front set (or singularities) was introduced by H\"ormander \cite{Hormander1} and measures the directions in the phase space in which a tempered distribution does not behave like a Schwartz function.
 It is hence empty if and only if a distribution that is a priori tempered is in fact a Schwartz function.
 The Gabor wave front set thus measures global regularity in the sense of both smoothness and decay at infinity.

-Our starting point is the case of a purely imaginary-valued quadratic form $q$.
-Denoting the solution operator (or propagator) by $e^{- t q^w(x,D)}$ it is then a known consequence (see e.g. \cite{Cordero5}) of the metaplectic representation that we have exact propagation as
+Our starting point is the case of a purely imaginary-valued quadratic form $q=i\textrm{Im }q.$ It corresponds to the case when the singular space is equal to the whole phase space $T^*\rr{d}$.
+With $e^{- t q^w(x,D)}$ the solution operator, it is then a known consequence of the metaplectic representation (see e.g. \cite{Cordero5}) that there is exact propagation of Gabor singularities as follows